-Ho'eae'ae Ranch, Oahu's first macadamia nut orchard has a significant place in my life.
-I was born there in 1950, and raised in Honouliuli, a town noted for the ilima flower farms.
-At the tender age of six, I enrolled in Aunty Ku'ulei Clark's hula class at Hans L'orange Park in Waipahu.
+Ho'ae'ae Ranch, O'ahu's first macadamia nut orchard has a significant place in my life.
+I was born there in 1950, and raised in Honouliuli, a town noted for the 'ilima flower farms.
+At the tender age of six, I enrolled in Auntie Ku'ulei Clark's hula class at Hans L'orange Park in Waipahu.
+To me she was the matriarch of the hula; she was Hawai'i.